Nanioal/Dev/README.md

-These are exercises from FullStack open from part 0
+These are exercises from FullStack open